-In most cases, volunteer transport is available for your adopted dog to within 2 hours of your home.
+In most cases, volunteer transport can be provided to within 2 hours of your home.

 Above and Beyond English Setter Rescue is not a shelter, but a group of volunteers who are committed to finding excellent homes for the dogs in our program.
 All of our dogs are living in foster homes in states across the country.
 Often times a dog is not geographically close to where an adopter lives.
 When possible, transport assistance is provided at no cost to the adopter.
 Our transports are coordinated by the Above and Beyond ES Rescue Transport volunteers and driven by volunteers.
 For more information and to complete an application, please visit the Above and Beyond English Setter Rescue website, http://www.esrescue.org/Application.html